 And he said, “The Lord’s hand was heavy upon me.
 When I was silent about my sin it was like being in a desert.
 My body was wasting away.”
 When we know things aren’t right with God, when we have sinned against Him and others, it will eat you up.
 It will crush you, spiritually.
 It will devastate you, emotionally.

-Remember Jim and his testimony, what did he say?
-He was depressed.
-And, you know, in a group this size, we’re all human, aren’t we?
+And, you know, we’re all human, aren’t we?
 What we all have in common, as human beings, is failure.
 Is failure.

 Now, we rank it, I’m not sure how much God ranks it, the consequences are different but you have failed and you have failed and you have failed and you failed and you failed and I have failed but here is the message of Psalm 51: With God, failure is never final.

-And as you hold them, I hope in the VCR of your mind, the pictures, the things that you’ve done that you’re ashamed of.
+I hope in the VCR of your mind, the pictures, the things that you’ve done that you’re ashamed of.
 Maybe some things that no one knows about, maybe some things that, right now today, you’re involved in.
-I’m praying that by the time you get those elements, the Spirit of God will break through the armor of your denial, break through how you’re covering and hiding your sin, and let you know that you can come clean today.
+I’m praying that the Spirit of God will break through the armor of your denial, break through how you’re covering and hiding your sin, and let you know that you can come clean today.
 You can be forgiven today.

 For some it’s from your past, no one knows about the abortion and you’d be ashamed if anyone ever found out.
 For some of you men, you’re the one who urged her to have the abortion.
 For others, it’s the affair, it was the business trip, it’s just a one night deal.